-Connect a $0.01-\mu$ F low-ESR ceramic capacitor between the BOOT pin and PH pin.
+Connect a 0.01- $\mu$ F low-ESR ceramic capacitor between the BOOT pin and PH pin.
 This capacitor provides the gate drive voltage for the high-side MOSFET.
 X7R or X5R grade dielectrics are recommended due to their stable values over temperature.

-Output Feedback (VSENSE)
+Output Feedback (VSENSE) and Internal Compensation

 The output voltage of the regulator is set by feeding back the center point voltage of an external resistor divider network to the VSENSE pin.
-In steady-state operation, the VSENSE pin voltage should be equal to the voltage reference 1.221 V.
+In steady-state operation, VSENSE voltage should be equal to the voltage reference, 1.221 V.